imxrt-rs/imxrt-usbd/CONTRIBUTING.md

 Note that this library can build for your host system, and also for your embedded ARM target.

+To run **tests**, change `cargo build` to `cargo test` in the above examples.
+Rustdoc tests are only guaranteed to compile for `imxrt-ral/imxrt1062`.
+Library tests will work for all systems.

 If you use **VSCode with rust-analyzer**, you may want to add a `.vscode/settings.json` configuration when developing for this project.
 Otherwise, rust-analyzer won't like the build.
 The following